 The Official Bio

-Shamus Award nominee Jaden Terrell is the internationally published author of the Jared McKean Mysteries and a contributor to Now Write!
-Mysteries, a collection of exercises for writers of crime fiction published by Tarcher/Penguin for writers of crime fiction.
+Shamus Award nominee Jaden Terrell is the internationally published author of the Jared McKean private detective novels and a contributor to Now Write!
+Mysteries, a collection of exercises published by Tarcher/Penguin for writers of crime fiction.
 Her short stories have been included in Killer Nashville Noir: Coldblooded and Eight Mystery Writers You Should be Reading Now.
 Terrell is a member of Mystery Writers of America, Private Eye Writers of America, International Thriller Writers, and Sisters in Crime.
-The former special education teacher is also a Magnolia Award recipient for service to the Southeastern Chapter of Mystery Writers of America.
+The former special education teacher is also a recipient of the Magnolia Award and the Silver Quill for service to the Southeastern Chapter of Mystery Writers of America, and of the Builder Award for ten years of service to the Killer Nashville Thriller, Mystery, and Crime Fiction Conference.

 While researching the Jared McKean series, Terrell attended the Citizen Police Academy, FBI Citizen Academy, and the TBI Citizen Academy, took the medical examiner to lunch, and became a certified Equine Sports Massage Therapist (the perfect pastime for a nervous rider with a passion for horses).

-Terrell is a compassionate developmental and line editor who also does ghostwriting and teaches workshops for writers.
+Terrell is a writing coach who offers live workshops and online courses for writers.
+She’s also a developmental and line editor who occasionally does ghostwriting.
 She lives in Nashville, Tennessee and is available to speak at libraries and book clubs in person or by phone.
 For more information, contact [email protected].

 The Informal Bio